jeffrey82221/dropbox_duckdb_playground/README.md

 # Future Plan:

-1) Extend to different web sources
+1) Extend to various web sources

 2) Build layered ETL pipeline: Blonze + Silver + Gold Layer in a new project